slacgismo/gismo-cloud-deploy/README.md

   - SQS
   - Security Group
   - Keypair
-- When you run the application through `menu`, it limits one EC2 basiton and one EKS cluster per account.
+- When you run the application through the `menu` command, it limits the creation of EC2 bastions and EKS clusters to one EC2 bastion and one cluster per account.
 - The EC2 bastion and EKS cluster name is `gcd-<Your-iam-user-name>`.
-- If you want to run multiple `gismoclouddeploy`, you need to manually generate EC2 bastion and EKS cluster.
+- If you want to run multiple `gismoclouddeploy`, you must manually generate EC2 bastion and EKS cluster.
+- You must use at least `t2.medium` or higher to run this application.

 #### Run menu